HigginTown/HouseDivided/README.md

 Imagine that you are standing outside of the Senate Chamber, attempting to discover the outcome of a roll call vote.
 The vote has just taken place.
 You walk into the chamber and find that all 100 senators have just voted.

 You are allowed to ask 1 senator of your choice how they voted, and they will respond truthfully.
-Then, you must guess whether the vote was passed or was rejected.
+Then, you must guess the outcome of the vote -- passed or rejected.

 **So, who should you ask?**